Meet the Students: Maybelline and Natan

 What does a high-quality education mean to you?

-For Mass Insight Education (MIE), a high-quality education means systems and schools that fully empower students to pursue college and the career of their dreams.
-A recognized national leader in school turnaround, MIE closes the achievement gap in Massachusetts and across the country.
+For Mass Insight Education and Research, a high-quality education means systems and schools that fully empower students to pursue college and the career of their dreams.
+A recognized national leader in school turnaround, Mass Insight closes the achievement gap in Massachusetts and across the country.

-As a part of our work in Massachusetts, MIE partners with administrators, teachers and students in nearly 80 schools throughout our Advanced Placement (AP©) STEM and English program.
-Using the college-level AP platform to build academic rigor in schools, MIE increases the enrollment and performance of low-income students, students of color, and English Language Learners in AP classes.
+As a part of our work in Massachusetts, Mass Insight partners with administrators, teachers and students in nearly 80 schools throughout our Advanced Placement (AP©) STEM and English program.
+Using the college-level AP platform to build academic rigor in schools, Mass Insight increases the enrollment and performance of low-income students, students of color, and English Language Learners in AP classes.

 Boston Public Schools students Maybelline Perez and Natan Santos are two of the more than 10,000 students in Massachusetts who benefit from a high-quality education critical for college and career success.